• Skip to main content

 Instructions

-• To begin, preheat your oven to 400°F (205°C).
-Rinse your pork roast with cool water and pat it dry.
+• To begin, preheat your oven to 400°F (205°C/Gas Mark 6).
+Rinse your 5 lbs boneless pork shoulder butt roast with cool water and pat it dry.

-• Place your pork onto a roasting rack and coat it with extra virgin olive oil (or your choice of mustard).
-Generously season the meat with pork roast seasoning.
+• Place your pork onto a roasting rack and coat it with 2 tablespoon olive oil (or your choice of mustard).
+Generously season the meat with 2 tablespoon pork roast seasoning.

 • Roast the pork fat side up for 1 hour (it should appear lightly browned).
 Then, reduce the temperature to 300°F (150°C) and continue to roast for 4 more hours, or until the pork is tender and the fat cap (if you have one) is crispy.